 - One of the foundations of overall dog wellness is feeding a high quality dog food.

 Our dogs only eat Wellness® Complete Health™ Grain Free dog food.
-It gives our dogs the energy they need to play because Wellness® only uses high quality proteins from trusted suppliers.
+As a treat for training, a bully stick is a really good, nutritious option.
+For main meals though, Wellness®gives our dogs the energy they need to play because they only use high quality proteins from trusted suppliers.
 Either deboned poultry, lean meats or fresh fish are the first ingredients in all formulas of Wellness® pet foods.Wellness® Complete Health™ Grain Free uses quality protein sources to help your dog(s) build and maintain lean muscle mass, and fatty acids to help support healthy skin & coat.
 I think our Kitty has a gorgeous coat, and I know that feeding her Wellness® Complete Health™ Grain Free contributes to her skin and coat health.
 They also use a variety of fresh and dried fruits and vegetables that are rich in nutrients to provide flavor, taste, and fiber.
 Wellness® uses prebiotics and specialized forms of fiber which help stimulate the growth of good bacteria in the intestines.
 Probiotics can help restore the good bacteria balance in the digestive tract.
 By including both prebiotics and probiotics, it helps to ensure your pet can absorb necessary nutrients and helps them to digest food more efficiently.
 I appreciate that Wellness® only uses conscious ingredient sourcing and the highest quality standards with super nutrients to help ensure your dog is receiving wholesome, protein rich nutrition.

 - Providing clean, fresh drinking water is necessary year round, but dogs can easily become dehydrated during the summer months.
 Did you know that your pet needs about one ounce of water per pound of body weight.
 Our Rottweiler Kitty needs 60-70 ounces of water per day, and our pound puppy Matilda Mouse needs 8-10 ounces.